 For many of our loved ones, particularly for those with memory problems such as Alzheimer’s, knowing for sure that they are safe and sound could make that vital difference between a loved one going into care or continuing to live in their own home in familiar surroundings for as long as possible.

-Instead of frequently popping-in or ringing two or three times a day to check if an elderly relative is okay ARC Angel will keep an eye on them hour-by-hour leaving any time that can be spent with a loved one to be shared together as quality time!
+Instead of frequently popping-in or ringing two or three times a day to check if an elderly relative is okay TEC-Angel will keep an eye on them hour-by-hour leaving any time that can be spent with a loved one to be shared together as quality time!

-Although primarily targeted at families privately caring, ARC Angel could just as easily be utilised by medical services and healthcare professionals where a single carer such as a health visitor must look after or monitor many people over a diverse area.
+Although primarily targeted at families privately caring, TEC-Angel could just as easily be utilised by medical services and healthcare professionals where a single carer such as a health visitor must look after or monitor many people over a diverse area.

 We also welcome enquiries from major care organisations and charities that may be seeking to either employ or endorse a monitoring and alert system to complement their own objectives and activities.